Gavin Massey: Port Vale

 Massey joined recently promoted League One club Port Vale on 25 July 2022.
 The club's director of football, David Flitcroft, said that "he is a person who takes on a leadership role within a dressing room, and his character perfectly fits the mould of what we look for in our players".
 He was absent from the first-team squad early in the 2022–23 season as manager Darrell Clarke wanted him to building on his fitness levels.
 He credited Daryl Taylor for bringing him up to speed with one-on-one sessions and, speaking in October, said that he felt "probably the fittest I have felt in a long time".
 Massey started eleven of the Vale's opening twenty League One matches, and also made six substitute appearances, playing at right-wing-back and in an advanced role.
 He scored the only goal of the game in the Boxing day fixture at home with Morecambe, a strike from 20 yd, having played in a variety of positions during the match.
 In January he was played as a central striker and provided a pre-assist during a 3–1 win at Forest Green Rovers on New Year's Day.
 Massey finished the campaign with two goals in 47 appearances as the Vale posted an 18th-place finish, with the player concluding that "the start of the season was [good], and the second half has been disappointing".

 Speaking on 18 December 2023, manager Andy Crosby said that he took some of the responsibility for the player's "difficult time at the club" as he had played him out of position at the start of the 2023–24 season, but added that he made "his best performance for the club" in a more attacking wing-back role in a 3–2 win over former club Wigan Athletic two days prior.
 He was not retained by new manager Darren Moore at the end of the season.

 AFC Fylde

 On 6 September 2024, Massey joined National League club AFC Fylde, where manager Chris Beech said that "it's a real statement for us to sign someone of this pedigree".
 Massey commented that "the gaffer has been really positive towards me which I haven't had for a while".
 On 5 October, he scored his first two goals for the Coasters in a 5–2 win over Aldershot Town at Mill Farm.
 He scored six goals in 40 games during the 2024–25 campaign, which ended in relegation for the club, and was released upon the expiry of his contract.

 Bury

 On 4 September 2025, Massey joined Northern Premier League side Bury.
+He made his debut whilst still suspended from a sending off he got at AFC Fylde, which led to the game being replayed without him.
+Bury won promotion as champions at the end of the 2025–26 season.
+He was released upon the expiry of his contract.